Pythonian/fakernaija/docs/source/index.rst

 Command Line Usage
 ------------------

 Once installed, **Fakernaija** can be invoked directly from your command line via the ``naija`` command.
 The :doc:`commands` command allows you to generate data directly from your terminal.
 This is powered by the `Click <https://click.palletsprojects.com/>`_ library.
-Below are some examples to help you get started:
+Below are some examples:

 .. code-block:: console